 These annual and perennial plants are grown as herbal remedies and for culinary use.Satureja douglasii

-Native from Los Angeles County in Southern California to British Columbia.
+Perennial, native from Los Angeles County in Southern California to British Columbia.
 Plant grows to 6 in. high, spreading to 3 ft. wide by slender stems that root as they grow.
-Roundish, scallop-edged, 1-in. leaves have strong minty scent.
+Roundish, scallop-edged, 1-in. leaves have a strong minty scent.
 Small white or lavender-tinted flowers in spring and summer.
-Grown as a ground cover.
+Grown as a groundcover.
 Dried leaves make a pleasant tea, which early settlers drank to treat a variety of ailments, hence the plant’s common name (Spanish for “good herb”).
 Prefers part shade but tolerates full sun in cool-summer climates.
 Grows best in rich, moist soil but takes drought as well as boggy conditions.

 Though its small white flowers are nearly hidden among waxy evergreen leaves, Sarcococca’s